microsoft/botframework-solutions/solutions/Custom-Assistant/docs/customassistant-skills-pointofinterest.md

 ```

 ## LUIS Model Intents and Entities
 LUIS models for the Skill are provided in .LU file format as part of the Skill.
-These are currently avaialble in English, French, Italian, German and Spanish languages.
+These are currently available in English, French, Italian, German and Spanish languages.
 Further languages are being prioritised.

 The following Top Level intents are available:

+- NAVIGATION_ROUTE_FROM_X_TO_Y
+- NAVIGATION_FIND_POINTOFINTEREST
 - NAVIGATION_CANCEL_ROUTE
-- NAVIGATION_ROUTE_FROM_X_TO_Y

 The following entities are provided:

 - ADDRESS
 - KEYWORDS
+- DESCRIPTOR

 ## Event Responses